 I’ve been working on many new holiday cookie recipes, but this one is the supreme winner, in my opinion.

-I adore all those flavors, but can’t get over the density of a classic fruitcake, and those horrible green cherries.
+Yet I can’t get over the density of a classic fruitcake, and those horrible green cherries.

 Smart, right?
 I’m feeling pretty smart today.